 These wines leave something to be desired.
-Jillian Kara’s Cabernet Sauvignon was only okay — we found it acidic and watery.
-The Georges Vigoroux Sauvignon Blanc was basic and the Roncalla Pinot Grigio had an odd taste that we couldn’t quite put our fingers on.
+Jillian Kara’s Cabernet Sauvignon was only okay — I found it acidic and watery.
+The Georges Vigoroux Sauvignon Blanc was basic and the Roncalla Pinot Grigio had an odd taste that I couldn’t quite put my finger on.

-An important caveat about the wine: We did not receive an actual introductory case.
-Instead we received a specially-selected case to try.
-Since they didn’t ask us what we wanted or what we like, it was still pretty randomized.
-We were told these wines were picked to represent a normal case members would receive, which typically consists of their better quality and higher priced wines.
+An important caveat about the wine: I did not receive an actual introductory case.
+Instead I received a specially-selected case to try.
+Since they didn’t ask us what I wanted or what I like, it was still pretty randomized.
+I were told these wines were picked to represent a normal case members would receive, which typically consists of their better quality and higher priced wines.